Mahmoud8846/blog_app/README.md

  Blog Application API Documentation

 This is the API documentation for the Blog Application.
-The application allows users to sign up, log in, create, update, and delete posts and comments.
+The application allows users to sign up, log in, create, update, and delete posts and comments,You can fine a ERD also attached in the root directory with name Blog App ERD.

 I did a Web view for the whole application but both api requests and web view works ,you can test with whatever you want ,links for web pages are in the far bottom